 Projects must have the appropriate Ethics approval or waiver and be registered with ANZCTR as appropriate.
 Application will be accepted with Ethics applications in train, but funds will not be released until approvals have been received.

 Recipients must be prepared to present their work to an ASA supported public forum eg a future NSC or State meeting, publish in a peer review journal, Australian Anaesthetist or ASA podcast.
-All publications and presentations must acknowledge the ASA as a funding source.
-Applicants must be available as grant reviewers for future grant applications.

 Application